Location: 25 Canterbury Place

 Service Operator: Eva’s Initiatives for Homeless Youth

-Eva’s Initiatives for Youth (Eva’s) will reopen its shelter located at 25 Canterbury Place in May 2025.
+Eva’s Initiatives for Youth (Eva’s) reopened its shelter located at 25 Canterbury Place in May 2025.
 Known as Eva’s Satellite, the site closed in 2021 to undergo much-needed state-of-good repair work, including reconfiguration of the existing layout, along with new plumbing and electrical systems, interior finishes, lighting, flooring, and a new roof.

-Services will include:
+Services include:

 The safety of staff, residents and members of the community is a priority for Eva’s and the City.
 Eva’s staff bring proven management practices and are trained in de-escalation, conflict resolution, and crisis prevention, intervention and management to ensure the safety of both residents and neighbours of the shelter.